Buying overseas goods

 Get a contact: If something goes wrong later, you’ll need to get in touch with the seller, so get an email, address or telephone number before handing your money over.

-Check delivery dates: Just because you want your new CDs to arrive for your party on Friday, it doesn't mean they'll actually turn up.
-When you do get them you have the right under EU law to change your mind up to seven days after delivery if they were purchased online, over the phone or by mail order.
+Check delivery dates: Your mum may decapitate you if it get’s to her birthday and her present hasn’t arrived, but there’s still no guarantee it will actually turn up.
+When you order something you have the right under EU law to change your mind up to seven days after delivery if they were purchased online, over the phone or by mail order.

 Is it guaranteed?
 Check that your goods have warranties or guarantees, what they cover and how long they last.
 Under EU law you have at least two years to point out faults that were there when you bought a product.
 Whether the guarantee is enforceable depends on the law of the country where you bought the product.